JRequest/JRequest.Net/README.md

 ### Usage
 #### Example 1
 In this example we are using [JSONPlaceholder](https://jsonplaceholder.typicode.com), a simple fake REST API for testing and prototyping.
-The JRequest JSON object, "Dummy", has two requests pointing to different resources.
-The first request sends a GET request to posts with ID #1.
-And the second request again sends a GET request to post ID #1 comments and configured to convert the response data to xml.
+The JRequest JSON object, named "Dummy", has two requests pointing to different resources.
+The first request sends a GET request to https://jsonplaceholder.typicode.com/posts/1.
+And the second request again sends a GET request to https://jsonplaceholder.typicode.com/posts/1/comments and configured to convert the response data to xml.
 The first request uses the bare minimum requirements to call an API from JRequest.Net.

 ```
 using System;